KEY TAKEAWAYS

 Employer's Business Interests

-An employer can use non-compete agreements to protect themselves from former employees disclosing confidential information about the company, customer relationships, and other operations.
-Their goal is to mitigate industry competition.
+An employer can use non-compete agreements to protect themselves from former employees disclosing trade secrets, customer relationships, and other operations.
+Their goal is to mitigate industry competition by restricting employees from joining rival firms.
 In most cases, you must sign the non-compete as part of the employment agreement.

 Can Non-Competes Be Enforced?